 - Might sound obvious coming from me, but consider helping your baby to use a potty or a toilet when they need to go.
 That way you will significantly reduce the waste and washing from any sort of nappy.
 If you still want to use a nappy, and you are regularly pottying your baby, you can use a simple cloth and belt to help catch those eliminations.
 If you’re crafty, you can also make your own drop-flap nappy using this tutorial, or you can invest in Born Ready’s Flaparaps which are specially designed for frequent pottying.

-- As soon as your child is 18 months (or earlier, if they are showing signs of readiness) get going with formal potty training.
+- As soon as your child is showing signs of readiness, get going with formal potty training.
+This can be as young as 12 months.
 There is a great book by Andrea Olson which gives sound practical advice on this (see www.godiaperfree.com/potty-training).
 Potty training as soon as your child is ready is probably the single most important thing you can do to dramatically reduce the environmental impact of nappy use.
+Worried it will be dangerous?
+Read this.

 What kind of nappies do you use?
 Have you tried any of the things mentioned here?
 Do leave a note to say hi and tell us about your experiences!